 A perfumed, sharp, citrus-like spice, cardamom has an intense sweet flavour that, like other spices, can be used whole or ground.
 Pinches of the potent spice work equally well in savoury dishes, such as dhal, or in desserts to add flavour, reducing the requirement for added sugar.

 Where possible, buy green cardamom pods instead of ground cardamom.
-Cardamom in its whole form stays potent for much longer, and you can very easily grind the seeds nestled inside the pod with a mortar and pestle.
+Cardamom in its whole form stays potent for much longer.
+You can very easily grind the seeds nestled inside the pod with a mortar and pestle.

 The complex flavour of cardamom works wonderfully alone to enhance dishes.
-Equally, it pairs perfectly with cinnamon, ginger, cloves, cashews, almonds and coconut, the latter of which we’ve paired with in our Spiced Gluten-Free Crumble below.
+It also pairs perfectly with cinnamon, ginger, cloves, cashews, almonds and coconut.
+The latter of which we’ve paired with in our Spiced Gluten-Free Crumble below.

 Maca root is an adaptogen with ‘superfood’ status.
 It’s known to balance hormones, boost energy levels, and promote good health in general.
 Once harvested, the root is ground down into a powder.
 Maca has a distinct caramel, butterscotch-like flavour, and is generally purchased in a dried powder form.
 There are endless other ways to incorporate maca into your day.
 Stir through your overnight oats, or add a teaspoon into raw treats.